Gandhi Kannadi: Release

 Gandhi Kannadi released in theatres on 5 September 2025, clashing with Madharaasi and Bad Girl.

 Reception

-The film opened to positive reviews from critics and audiences.
+The film opened to mixed reviews from critics and audiences.

 Narayani M of Cinema Express gave 2.5/5 stars and wrote "While it does depict the struggles of the working class, Gandhi Kannadi never truly harbours the strength it possesses in showing the parallels of love amid changing times. [...]
 But in an overload of emotional and rushed massaging, Gandhi Kannadi seems confused on what it wants to be and say."
 Abhinav Subramanian of The Times of India gave 2.5/5 stars and wrote "To its credit, the film is a perfect cringe reel.
 It is cringe watchable, with a few dirty stretches that let the premise breathe. [...]
 The craft is darker.
 That is a crime, but the staging rarely finds a visual or narrative kick.
 Gandhi Kannadi keeps reaching for tears when what it really needs is sense and pace."